Pumpkin Baked Oatmeal

 • Preheat the oven to 350 degrees F. Gently grease a loaf pan with coconut oil or line it with parchment paper.
 Set aside.

-• In a large bowl, add the oats, chia seeds, spices, baking powder, and salt.
+• In a large bowl, add the oats, chia seeds, pumpkin spice, baking powder, salt, and chocolate chips (if using).

 Notes